kaboom-db/kaboom-docs/docs/accounts/users.md

 | object_id                | yes        |
 | image **                 | yes        |

 \* fields are string options.
-Have a look at EXTRA to see what values are valid.
+Have a look at the extra information section to see what values are valid.

 \*\* sent as a file.